-Iron is an element which can naturally be found in wine.
+Iron is an element which is naturally found in wine.
 When its concentration exceeds 10 to 15 mg per liter, iron(II) oxidation into iron(III) may lead to quality loss, through the formation of precipitates.
-It is therefore necessary to assess the iron content of the wine during its production.
+It is therefore necessary to assess the iron content of wine during its production.

-Given the very low concentration of iron species, a colored complex of iron(III) with thiocyanate SCN- as a ligand is used to quantify the iron amount, through spectrophotometric measurements.
+Given the very low concentration of iron species, a coloured complex of iron(III) with thiocyanate, SCN-, as a ligand, is used to quantify the iron amount, through spectrophotometric measurements.

-Your task is to determine the total iron concentration of the white wine provided, using spectrophotometry, and to determine the stoichiometry of the thiocyanate - iron(III) complex.
+Your task is to determine the total iron concentration of the white wine provided, by means of spectrophotometry, and to determine the stoichiometry of the thiocyanate - iron(III) complex.